academe/sugarrestapi/README.md

 getting to grips with how composer works, and following general conventions other people follow.
 * Create some objects for the resources, i.e. contacts, accounts, etc. instead of just dealing with big lumps of array data.
 This could lead on to persistent objects; fetch a contact object, update it, ask it to save itself.
+A good start will be classes for generic entities (modules) and relationships.
+These can then be extended with more specific classes if needed.
+A factory method could handle that so you only need to know the module name and not the name of the entity class you get back.
 * Add PSR3 compatible logging.